ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 - [Gimlet configuration reference](https://gimlet.io/docs/gimlet-configuration-reference)
 - [Upgrading Flux](https://gimlet.io/docs/gitops-bootstrapping-reference)

 Gimlet uses the concepts of Kubernetes Infrastructure and Kubernetes Applications.
-The infrastructure concept is the bedrock to deploy applications in an environment containing security, observability, storage, load balancer, proxy API services, Ortelius and anything else your applications need depend on.
+The infrastructure concept is the bedrock to deploy applications in an environment containing security, observability, storage, load balancer, proxy API services, Ortelius and anything else your applications depend on.
 Applications would be the services you provide to end users and customers.
 This concept is fundamental to understanding the ways of Gimlet and Fluxcd.

 Gimlet comes in two flavours [Self-Hosted](https://gimlet.io/docs/installation) and [Cloud hosted](https://accounts.gimlet.io/signup/).
 I am using Cloud hosted due to the very generous humans at Gimlet.